 Thinning nectarine trees allows the energy of the tree to go toward selected fruit, engendering larger, healthier fruit.
 Nectarine fruit thinning also reduces the possibility of breaking a limb due to overly burdened branches.
 There is another reason for thinning out nectarines: nectarine fruit thinning increases the plant’s ability to produce flower buds for the successive year.
 To accomplish the second goal when thinning nectarine trees, the thinning must be done early.

-Simply select healthy looking fruit and remove others surrounding it, spacing the selected fruit 6-8 inches apart to allow them to grow.
-If the fruit set is overly abundant, you can thin fruit to 10 inches apart on the branch.
+Simply select healthy looking fruit and remove others surrounding it, spacing the selected fruit 6 to 8 inches (15-20 cm.) apart to allow them to grow.
+If the fruit set is overly abundant, you can thin fruit to 10 inches (25 cm.) apart on the branch.

 Remove damaged fruit first.
 Next, remove fruit that is at the tip of branches that can potentially drag the limb down due to weight and break it.
 Start at the tip of a branch and systematically remove fruit.
 It may seem painful to remove all those young nectarines, but if it helps, keep in mind that only about seven to eight percent of the flowers are needed to set a full crop of fruit.
 You won’t regret it in the end when you sink your teeth into a big, juicy nectarine.